- Lead Organisation

 Sydney, New South WalesARENA Program

 - Project PartnersKorea Electrotechnology Research Institute, Ergon Energy Corporation, DLG BatteryThis battery project was completed on 30 April 2019.

-The Lithium-Sulfur Batteries for Large-Scale Energy Storage project aims to develop advanced batteries for renewable energy storage with high energy density, extended service life and operation safety.
+The Lithium-Sulfur Batteries for Large-Scale Energy Storage project aimed to develop advanced lithium-sulfur batteries for renewable energy storage with high-energy density, extended service life and operational safety.